 1. O’Shea’s Irish Bar

 If it’s authenticity you’re after, Mulligan’s is the place to be.
-A proper backstreet Irish pub just off Deansgate, the no-nonsense pub puts a focus on good pints of Guinness and even better craic.
+A proper backstreet Irish pub just off Deansgate, the no-nonsense pub puts a focus on good pints of Guinness – they claim the best you can get outside the motherland – and even better craic.
 Expect traditional decor synonymous with what you’d find in Ireland itself at the oldest Irish pub in Manchester, in addition to plenty of Irish whiskeys and their own array of Mulligan’s draught beers on tap, too.
 Mulligan’s, 12 Southgate, M3 2RB.

 3. The Corner Boy

-A fairly new addition to Manchester’s Irish pub scene, The Corner Boy brings the essence of the Emerald Isle with bags of style, boasting cool retro decor that amalgamates well with the rest of the Northern Quarter – despite its subtle shamrock-green finishes that nod to the bar’s inspiration.
-On the drinks menu is where guests will find the good stuff, including fresh pints of Guinness, shots of Baby Guinness, mugs full of Irish coffee and even clover-covered cocktails.
+Now a cornerstone of the Northern Quarter and relatively new addition to Manchester’s Irish pub scene, The Corner Boy brings the essence of the Emerald Isle with bags of style, boasting cool retro decor that amalgamates well with the rest of the Northern Quarter – despite its subtle shamrock-green finishes that nod to the bar’s inspiration.
+The drinks menu is where guests will find the good stuff, including fresh pints of Guinness, shots of Baby Guinness, mugs full of Irish coffee and even clover-covered cocktails.
 The Corner Boy, 21 Hilton St, M1 1JJ.

 4. Kiely’s Irish Bar